 Frome filled with tiny nice cafes and restaurants but everything closes by 5 pm, so it is always good to plan your visit in the first half of a day.
 Frome is extremely relaxing and gorgeous to walk around.
 However, the best thing to do in Frome is to visit the famous Frome market.
 Be careful though, the Frome market is opened only on the first Sunday of every month from 10 am to 3 pm.
 So, plan well.

 Alternatively, it is a fantastic idea to visit Frome while on your tour of the famous Longleat Safari Park.
-It is #1 Safari Park in England and the first drive-through safari park outside Africa built-in 1966.
-There is a lot to tell about this park, check more information on their official website.
+It is the #1 Safari Park in England and the first drive-through safari park outside Africa built in 1966.
+There is a lot to tell about this park; check more information on their official website.
 This is pretty amazing to see lions, tigers, cheetah, and wild rhinos walking in the wild.
-Apart from safari, there are lots to do at the main square, walking into the maze, adventure castles, and monkey temples; visiting gorillas, giant crocodiles, and jungle creatures.
+Apart from safari, there are lots to do at the main square, walking into the maze, adventure castles and monkey temples, visiting gorillas, giant crocodiles, and jungle creatures.
 This activity should definitely be planned for a day, and maybe for two.
 It was one of the best day trips from north London to us.

 Contributed by Ana from Parenthood4ever

-Only a short min drive away from Bristol ( or 45min bus from Bristol Temple Meads) the quaint village of Wells is a great day trip from Bristol for those who want to escape the city and see some stunning architecture.
+Only a short min drive away from Bristol ( or 45min bus from Bristol Temple Meads), Wells’s quaint village is a great day trip from Bristol for those who want to escape the city and see some stunning architecture.

-One of the main landmarks of Wells is the impressive Wells Cathedrale (it’s 49m high) also known Saint-Andre Cathedral; both the outside and the inside of the Cathedral are equally mesmerizing.
-The visit to the Cathedral is free however it is recommended to donated £5 to help with the maintenance, which I think it’s pretty cheap to visit such a beautiful building.
+One of Wells’s main landmarks is the impressive Wells Cathedrale (it’s 49m high), also known as Saint-Andre Cathedral; both the outside and the inside of the Cathedral are equally mesmerizing.
+The visit to the Cathedral is free; however, it is recommended to donated £5 to help with the maintenance, which I think it’s pretty cheap to visit such a beautiful building.

 Opening hours: 10 AM-4 PM Monday – Saturday; 12 PM-4 PM Sunday